Effects of resolution inhomogeneity in large-eddy simulation: Commutator Modeling

-for some constant $C$ and even order $\N$ ($\N$ is assumed to be a positive even integer for the remainder of this paper).
-Since $0 \le (\kappa \Delta) \le \pi$ for implicit filters, the larger $\N$, the more significant (\ref{eq:largekcomm}) is for large wavenumbers.
-For any finite value of $\N$ in equation~(\ref{eq:largekcomm}), there is a trade-off between removing high wavenumber scales in fine regions of the grid that are approaching unresolvability, and preserving the well-resolved scales in coarse regions of the grid.
+For any finite value of $\N$ in (\ref{eq:largekcomm}), there is a trade-off between removing high wavenumber scales in fine regions of the grid that are approaching unresolvability, and preserving the well-resolved scales in coarse regions of the grid.
 Larger values of $\N$ lead to sharper filters, which perform better in the context of this trade-off than smaller values of $\N$.
 Accordingly, it is desirable to make $\N$ as large as possible.
-This is consistent with equation~(\ref{eq:statCommError}), which indicates the model should ideally only effect wavenumbers near the cutoff.
+Again, this is consistent with (\ref{eq:comm_hat1}).
 However, the number of available derivatives of the filtered field limits how large $\N$ can be, i.e., the underlying numerics constrain $\N$ based on the number of accessible derivative operators.
 For example, CFD codes typically only have access to second derivative operators so that $\N$ would be limited to $2$.
 Furthermore, larger values of $N$ require not only higher order numerics but also additional boundary conditions, which are often mentioned as a problem with hyperviscosity models \citep{cook2005hyperviscosity,vasilyev1998general}.

-With this discussion in mind, we let equation~(\ref{eq:largekcomm}) serve as the foundation for developing a one dimensional commutation model.
-The following subsections propose strategies for improving the model by incorporating the numerical and statistical properties of the commutator discussed in previous sections, as well as for overcoming the difficulties associated with higher order filters.
+With this discussion in mind, we let (\ref{eq:largekcomm}) serve as the foundation for developing a one dimensional commutation model.
+The following subsections propose strategies for improving the model.